-The District manages land preserves to protect and restore the natural environment.
+Midpen manages land preserves to protect and restore the natural environment.
 Each year, many people request permission to conduct fieldwork on the preserves which supports science, conservation, restoration, or the monitoring of environmental quality.
-When such activities are compatible with the District mission, the District provides limited permission to conduct fieldwork on the preserves.
+When such activities are compatible with our mission, we provides limited permission to conduct fieldwork on the preserves.

 - Usually the fieldwork relates to one of the following topics: conservation biology, natural resource management, biology, environmental sciences, ecology, or related studies.